-This is because it is an economic fact that 80+%…of most M&A targets’ value, sources of revenue, and future wealth creation today lie in – emerge directly from intangible (non-physical) assets, not tangible (physical) assets..
+- economic fact that 80+% of most M&A targets’ (company’s) value, sources of revenue, competitive advantages, and future wealth creation capabilities today lie in – emerge directly from intangible (non-physical) assets, not tangible (physical) assets.

-So, when contemplating, proposing, becoming engaged in M&A activities, its essential to…acknowledge, at the outset, there will be extraordinarily valuable and competitive advantage intangible assets in play.
-Thus, the acquisition and merger of a target’s intangible assets is likely to have served as a primary driver to the transaction.
+So, when contemplating, proposing, or becoming engaged in a M&A activity, its essential to…acknowledge, at the outset, there will be valuable and competitive advantage intangible assets in play, otherwise, why would one initiate the M&A?
+In point of fact, M&A target’s intangible assets are likely to be a primary driver for pursuing the transaction.

-As for the (targeted) intangible assets in play…they most often assume the form of registered intellectual properties, proprietary know how, and other forms of intellectual, structural, and relationship capital, competitive advantages, brand, and reputation.
-Collectively, this makes M&A due diligence, specific to intangible assets, an increasingly essential component!
+As for the (targeted) intangible assets in play…those unfamiliar with intangibles, often assume the motivating prize are the registered intellectual properties, not necessarily the proprietary know how, and other forms of intellectual, structural, and relationship capital, competitive advantages, brand, and reputation, ala intangible assets.
+Through my lens, this makes M&A due diligence, specific to intangible assets, an essential, not-to-be overlooked or dismissed, component!

-Of course, respecting the consistent – elevated relevance of intangible assets…a primary objective of M&A due diligence is to provide acquisition teams – decision makers with objective and strategic insights and analysis relative to the the assets sought.
+Again, respecting the consistent – elevated relevance of intangible assets to any transaction…a primary objective of M&A due diligence should be to provide acquisition teams – decision makers with objective and strategic insights and analysis relative to the (intangible) assets being sought and in play.

-So, when extraordinarily valuable – competitive intangible assets are in play…the targets of an acquisition, due diligence should deliver asset specific analysis to acquisition teams…
+So, when valuable – competitive advantage intangible assets are in play…and, the targets of an acquisition, due diligence should deliver intangible asset specific analysis to acquisition teams regarding…

 - Fragility – have the assets already been compromised or diluted in ways that adversely affect value, brand integrity and/or business processes, procedures, or practices.